kd2org/picodav/README.md

 	* Download all files of a directory
 * Manage users and password with only a text file!
 * Restrict users to some directories, control where they can write!
+* Support for [rclone](https://rclone.org) as a NextCloud provider

 ## WebDAV clients

 You can use any WebDAV client, but we recommend these:

 * Windows/OSX: [CyberDuck](https://cyberduck.io/download/)
-* Linux: Any file manager should be able to connect to WebDAV (Dolphin, Thunar, Nautilus, etc.), but you can also use [FUSE webdavfs](https://github.com/miquels/webdavfs)
+* Linux: Any file manager should be able to connect to WebDAV (Dolphin, Thunar, Nautilus, etc.), but you can also use [FUSE webdavfs](https://github.com/miquels/webdavfs), or [rclone](https://rclone.org)
 * Android: [RCX](https://f-droid.org/en/packages/io.github.x0b.rcx/) and [DAVx⁵](https://www.davx5.com/), see [the manual](https://manual.davx5.com/webdav_mounts.html)

 ## Install